sts10/tidy/readme.markdown

           amount of time to calculate

   -j, --json
-          Print attributes in JSON format
+          Print attributes and word samples in JSON format

   -s, --samples
           Print a handful of pseudorandomly selected words from the created list